mush42/optispeech/README.md

 **OptiSpeech** is ment to be an ultra **efficient**, **lightweight** and **fast** text-to-speech model for **on-device** text-to-speech.

+I would like to thank [Pneuma Solutions](https://pneumasolutions.com/) for providing GPU resources for training this model.
+Their support significantly accelerated my development process.
 </div>

 ## Audio sample